terralang/terra/README.md

     a._0 + a._1

-You can use struct constructor syntax to quickly generate values that have an anonymous struct type:
+You can use a struct constructor syntax to quickly generate values that have an anonymous struct type:

-    var a = { 1,2,3,4 } --has type struct {int,int,int, int}
+    var a = { 1,2,3,4 } --has type struct {int,int,int,int}
     var b = { a = 3.0, b = 3 } --has type struct {double, b : int }

 Terra allows you to implicitly convert any anonymous struct to a named struct that has a superset of its fields.